 THE RAINY SEASON IN TANZANIA

-Tanzania is situated almost at the equator and due to this the weather is rather stable with a comfortable and temperate climate.
-Never reaching extremely hot temperatures or very cold weather, the average annual temperature varies from +25°C on the south of the country to +27°C on the north.
+Tanzania is situated very close to the equator, due to which the weather here is rather stable with a comfortable and well balanced climate.
+Never reaching extremely hot temperatures or very cold weather, the average annual temperature varies from +25°C in the south of the country and up to +27°C in the north.

-Of course, in Kilimanjaro and in places such as Ngorongoro crater, the temperature sometimes falls below zero, especially at night time, therefore it is necessary to take warm clothes even to safari.
-Many people try to avoid the rainy seasons in Tanzania which there are two: the first one, that is the longest, is between end of March to May; the second one is between end of October to the first half of December.
-In the rainy season there is really more of precipitation.
-The table below gives an approximate annual estimate.
+It should be mentioned that on Kilimanjaro, as well as in places such as Ngorongoro Crater, the temperature does sometimes fall below zero, especially at night time, therefore it is necessary to take warm clothes to safari via Ngorongoro Crater.
+Many people try to avoid rainy seasons in Tanzania, of which there are two: the longest first one falls between the ends of March and May; the second one is between the end of October and the first half of December.
+They are commonly referred to as "long-" and "short rains", respectively.
+Interestingly, the weather in Tanzania in December is hot and wet at the same time.
+The rainy season is marked by heavy precipitation.
+The table below gives an approximate annual estimation.

 The average annual precipitation (mm) in Tanzania:

-Among disadvantages of low season, we can mention only one:
+Among the disadvantages of low season, we can mention only one:

 due to poor road conditions more remote parts of the Serengeti National Park are inaccessible.
 Then again, they are seldom visited during high season too, due to the remoteness of these areas.
 In wet season many hotels in Tanzania are closed for annual maintenance, especially in Zanzibar.